 Please read this End User License Agreement (“EULA”) before you download and use Beatgrid.

-By purchasing a License Key and/or downloading and using Beatgrid, You agree, without reservation to be bound by the terms of this EULA.
+By downloading and using Beatgrid, You agree, without reservation to be bound by the terms of this EULA.
 If You do not agree with the terms of this EULA, please do not purchase a License Key and/or download and use Beatgrid.View EULA

 In newer versions of After Effects, it is possible to install Beatgrid and other scripts without digging through your hard drive.